Spacexplorer11/Space_Dodge/README.md

 - The mini-explosion gif when a bullet hits the ground, you can find it [here](https://en.picmix.com/stamp/Explode-Digital-Art-2334354)
 - The mute symbol can be found [here](https://www.freepik.com/icon/mute_7971700)
 - The unmute symbol can be found [here](https://lh3.googleusercontent.com/7mt9pf2gQYwXeU8d9y8Uow4p9lpVTMy0VJxoUA1jFNQuFB_G_UlLSGYq62D9Hs2bqFrqizUWtBMiViObGGIf5LREmA=s60)
-- The pause button, settings gear symbol & filled circle(circle.png) can be found in the SF Symbols app on Mac (It can be downloaded here: [SF Symbols](https://developer.apple.com/sf-symbols/))
+- The pause button & settings gear symbol can be found in the SF Symbols app on Mac (It can be downloaded here: [SF Symbols](https://developer.apple.com/sf-symbols/))
 - All sounds were sourced from [Pixabay](https://pixabay.com) and/or [Uppbeat](https://uppbeat.io)